 Major works on the Metro Tunnel are underway to support construction of Town Hall Station with direct connections to Flinders Street Station.

-When the project is complete, City Square will be returned to the City of Melbourne as public open space, with an entrance to the new underground station.
+Once the project is complete, City Square will be returned to the City of Melbourne as public open space, with an entrance to the new underground station.

-City Square demolition
+Current works at City Square

 Brunetti Café relocated